 A unique community of believers

-2022 will mark 100 years of Trinity being part of the West Bend community.
+Trinity celebrated 100 years of being part of the West Bend community in 2022.
 You can find us on the corner of 7th Avenue and Elm Street.
 Handicap entrances are located on the west side of the building (upper parking lot off the alley) and/or on the south side of the building (lower parking lot).
 Our mission is to ‘Share the love and promise of God’ and our welcome is wide open.

 Trinity is part of the greater ELCA synod.
 We were the first Reconciling in Christ congregation in Washington County.
 We believe this is Christ‘s church and, as such, there is a place for you here—come as you are.Trinity is a unique community of believers made up of people just like you who are searching for answers, meaning and focus in a world that is ever-changing.
 We know we are not perfect, but we strive to be a warm and diverse community where all are valued equally, where ‘real life’ is welcome and where we know that God’s love and grace for each of us is unstoppable.